 • Defrost the refrigerator

-• We will check the cleanliness and condition of the rental, if this is satisfactory, We will remove your security deposit left by credit card.
-Otherwise, the cleaning deposit will be deducted on the basis of the flat-rate deductions indicated in our GTC.
+• We will check the cleanliness and condition of the rental, if it is satisfactory, We will remove your security deposit left by credit card.
+Otherwise, the cleaning security deposit will be charged to you on the basis of the flat-rate deductions indicated in our T&Cs.

-i Vacuum cleaners are available on loan and on reservation
+i Vacuum cleaners are available on loan and by reservation

-We invite you to Control your rental before your departure.
-If you notice that you have forgotten something in your rental, we invite you to Call our team as quickly as possible.
+We invite you to Controlling your rental before you leave.
+If you Notice that you have forgotten something in your rental, we invite you to Call our team as quickly as possible.
 If we find the forgotten items, we can send them back to you at your expense

 Did you enjoy your holiday and want to come back?